 Other symptoms that may be present for a period of time prior to diagnosis include chronic fatigue, weakness, weight loss, bruising around the eyes and other areas of skin folds, and swelling in joints.

-Diagnostic testing for AL amyloidosis involves blood tests, urine tests and biopsies.
+Diagnostic testing for amyloid light chain amyloidosis involves blood tests, urine tests and biopsies.
 Blood and/or urine tests can indicate signs of the amyloid protein, but only bone marrow tests or biopsies of affected tissues or organs can positively confirm the diagnosis.
 Some tests are done only once to establish a diagnosis, while others are repeated periodically to monitor disease progression and response to treatment.

 - Establish a diagnosis and the extent of the amyloid